Laugavegur Hiking Trail in Iceland | Online Guide

 Subscribe to get the guide sent to your email HERE

-The Laugavegur Hiking Trail has been described as one of the best treks in the world by publications such as the National Geographic and the Lonely Planet, as well as by individual hikers and adventure writers.
+The Laugavegur Hiking Trail has been described as one of the best treks in the world by publications such as National Geographic and the Lonely Planet, as well as by individual hikers and adventure writers.

 Laugavegur Trek in Iceland is stunning